Legal issues in airsoft: South Korea

+Additionally, possession of optics with an adjustment function is prohibited.

+Although South Korea has some of the strictest laws in the world regarding muzzle velocity, licensed businesses such as official airsoft fields and shooting ranges are no longer subject to muzzle velocity limitations as of 2021.

 Spain

-Players have to comply with their Town Halls' requirements, which differ from town to town.
-Some towns however require players to provide a clear Criminal Record Certificate, pass a psychological exam (usual for firearms), have the guns serialized by a certified armorer, and have them inspected to check that the serial numbers match the declared ones.
+Players have to comply with their town halls' requirements, which differ from town to town.
+Some towns however require players to provide a clear Criminal Record Certificate, pass a psychological exam (typical for firearms), have the guns serialized by a certified armorer, and have them inspected to check that the serial numbers match the declared ones.
 It is legal to buy, possess and sell airsoft replicas and accessories.